sandarujayathilaka/IWT-Project-Online_Recipe_Management_System-/README.md

 4) 'Java Script' - for Java Scripts
 5) 'Images' - for images

-if you change these codes and push your works please use a new branch. then the leader will review your changes and merge them into the main branch.don't push any changes directly to the main branch.
+if you change these codes and push your works from your local machine please use a new branch. then the leader will review your changes and merge them into the main branch.don't push any changes directly to the main branch.